1997 Arizona State Sun Devils football team: Game summaries

-No. 10 Washington State
+Washington State

 After the Sun Devils built a 24–0 lead midway through the second quarter, Washington State rallied to take a 25–24 lead early in the fourth quarter.
 Arizona State answered with a touchdown, and the Cougars were driving again.
 However, the Sun Devils forced two fumbles by Ryan Leaf late in the game that were both returned for touchdowns.